 Welcome to students from the University of Lincoln as well as other visitors.
 This student-led Virtual Conference engages final year tourism students in an exploration of the social and political dimensions of tourism of the early 21st century.

-Theme for the 2021 Virtual Conference: Tourism and Society in uncertain times
+Theme for the 2022 Virtual Conference: Hopeful tourism: Reshaping and reimagining tourism

 We are seeking to explore the social, cultural and political dimensions of tourism in the early 21st century and explore the current critical issues in tourism.
 Key questions include:

 - What do social justice and social inclusion mean in the context of tourism?

 - What are the critical issues and challenges the tourism industry faces in these uncertain times?

 - How do age, disability, gender, sexuality and race affect our experiences of tourism?

 - How can we make tourism accessible to all?
 Is access to tourism equal to all?
 What are the social factors affecting access to tourism?
 What insights does the critical tourism perspective offer?